I. Introduction

 1. Drones in Land Monitoring

-• Data Collection: Rapid and accurate gathering of geographical and environmental data which can be processed into actionable information for land management.
+Rapid and accurate gathering of geographical and environmental data.

-• Monitoring Changes: Drones enable continuous surveillance of land use changes, such as deforestation or urban sprawl, allowing for timely interventions.
+Monitoring changes, such as deforestation or urban sprawl, with timely interventions.

 2. Big Data Analytics in Land Use